 How civilians see this sign: "On the other side of this fence, a steel rain falls on a landscape of live bombs.
 Sauron himself would not survive here for even a minute."

 What service members see: "This isn't the entrance to the range.
 Walk around until you find it."

 An MP poses with a checkpoint sign, because when it's historic it's somehow not cliche.

 Military checkpoints of any kind sound frightening.
 "Armed troops are going to search our vehicles!?"
 But, really, the military police and random Joes assigned to gate guard and other checkpoints are spending more mental energy debating whether they're going to play Destiny 2 or Call of Duty tonight than they are on searching some random yuppie's Subaru Outback that might have weed hidden under the passenger seat.

 Honestly, as long as there isn't an AT-4 in the vehicle, the occupants have little to worry about.

-What civilians see: “Jack-booted thugs are going to search our little car and abduct our child because we don’t have her birth certificate on us!”
+How civilians see this sign: "Jack-booted thugs are going to search our little car and abduct our child because we don't have her birth certificate on us!"